 True freedom is often difficult, and painful, for both the one freed and those around them.
 One of the clearest examples of this is that of the Healing and Reconciliation process between the First Nations Peoples of Canada and the rest of Canadians.
-The Healing and Reconciliation Commission finally got underway this past week, and the painful process of people being able to tell their stories of being abused in Residential Schools has begun.
-It is painful also for those who have the courage to listen, for it is not easy to hear that what was intended to be helpful was instead harmful, sometimes deliberately and other times through sheer oblivion.
-However, the truth needs to be told, the truth needs to be heard, and more importantly the truth needs to be seen to be heard - recall other words from our Jesus who also said, "the truth will set you free."
+Next Tuesday is National Aboriginal Day here in Canada, a Day established some 20 years ago.
+In the meantime the Healing and Reconciliation Commission was established and carried out the painful process of hearing people tell their stories of Residential School and other abuse.
+It was a painful process for all, but a necessary process, because as with all forms of abuse silence is the primary tool for keeping people enchained.
+Truth needs to be told, truth needs to be heard, and more importantly truth needs to be seen to be heard - recall other words from our Jesus who also said, "the truth will set you free."
 Only when the truth is told, and heard, will there be true freedom from these demons of Canada's past.

 While the Residential Schools tragedy is one of the clearest examples of where truth needs to be told and heard in order to bring about true freedom, the same wisdom applies to the chains that hold each one of us prisoner.
 Sometimes those chains are issues of addiction, whether drugs, alcohol, sex, online gaming, gambling, shopping, or - it pains me to say this - boats!
-Other times it is demons like self-doubt that imprison people, keeping them from engaging wholly and healthily with other people and society as a whole, limiting their expression of and experience of life.
+Other times it is demons such as self-doubt that imprison people, keeping them from engaging wholly and healthily with other people and society as a whole, limiting their expression of and experience of life.

 To be sure, freedom from each of these - and all other - impediments that hold us prisoner is almost always frightening, and almost always painful to achieve, just as it was for the man held captive by a legion of demons.
 But it is also frightening and often painful for those who are around the one that finds true freedom.
 Changes happen, and changes are necessary, and change is seldom comfortable.
 Lifestyles, and life, are altered.
-Acknowledgement of wrongs, repentance, atonement are usually painful processes and actions.
+Acknowledgement of wrongs, repentance, atonement, and reconciliation are usually painful processes and actions.